ValeSer/MERN-stack/README.md

 Getting to know how MERN works:  MongoDB, Express, React, Node combined

-1) Start from backend by building Express API using mongoose to interact with MongoDB
+1) Start from BACKEND by building Express API using mongoose to interact with MongoDB

   # SET UP ENVIRONMENT
   - Create a repository on Github